5 Ways to Strengthen Your Vital Qi with Chinese Medicine

 If you’re curious to read more about Chinese medicine and yin yoga - check my recommended books here.

-All these little tips help us weave a strong Wei Qi blanket - a healthy defensive or immune system.
+All these little tips help us weave a strong Wei Qi blanket – a sense of balance and protection, as described in Traditional Chinese Medicine.
 And remember - how we eat will affect how we digest our food, not just from a nutritional perspective but also from an emotional one.
 Happy people have a strong Wei Qi!
 Difficult in these times for many people, but let’s try and help and support each other - to stay calm, connected and as happy as we possibly can, even though we might be separated from beloved ones!

 A practitioner of Yin Yoga and acupuncture, and a pioneer of SUP Yoga, Sofie Ringsten's path has also led her through elite athlete status in the martial arts, twelve years as a street cop, a stint of ultra-marathoning, surfing, and motherhood.
 Her journey inspired a keen interest in resolving pain, whether physical or emotional.
 Sofie splits her time between Sweden and the Maldives.
 You can learn more about Sofie at sofieringsten.com.